 Calculating potential net rental yield, even if it is not absolutely accurate, also offers you a more accurate figure to compare properties against each other and also against other investment options such as shares or even bank interest rates.

 What Else Will Impact Yield?

 Rental trends, vacancy rates and median price growth are all important in gaining an overview of the market you’re looking at – and potential performance of your investment.
 Vacancy rates will impact market rents and occupancy levels, as well as indicating an oversupply that might affect the sale price.
 Higher vacancy rates mean there is more choice for tenants, and might lead to rent discounting.
 Many property research groups produce regular updates on market rents and vacancy rates in cities and regions, and more detailed reports on specific areas.
-Two leaders in this field are CoreLogic with info at http://www.corelogic.com.au/news/type?q=rent or SQM Research with information on yields available at: http://sqmresearch.com.au/property-rental-yield.php?t=1 and vacancy rates and vacancy trends in a general region, City or specific suburb are available at: http://sqmresearch.com.au/vacancy.php?t=1
+Two leaders in this field are CoreLogic with info at https://www.corelogic.com.au/news-research?q=rent or SQM Research with information on yields available at:

 Where will you find the best yield?